Oluf Olsson

-Oluf Olsson (30 May 1873 in Copenhagen, Denmark – 25 June 1947 in Copenhagen, Denmark) was a Danish gymnast who competed in the 1906 Intercalated Games, the 1908 Summer Olympics, and the 1912 Summer Olympics.
+Oluf Olsson (30 May 1873 – 25 June 1947) was a Danish gymnast who competed in the 1906 Intercalated Games, the 1908 Summer Olympics, and the 1912 Summer Olympics.

 At the 1906 Intercalated Games in Athens, he was a member of the Danish gymnastics team, which won the silver medal.
 He was part of the Danish team, which finished fourth in the gymnastics team event in 1908.
-Four years later he won the bronze medal in the gymnastics men's team, free system event.
+Four years later, he won the bronze medal in the gymnastics men's team, free system event.